V-Sekai/unidot_importer/README.md

 # Unidot Importer

-Unidot Importer is a Unity compatibility layer and `.unitypackage` importer for Godot 4.x.
+Unidot Importer is a Unity asset translator and `.unitypackage` importer for Godot 4.x.

+It takes the original **source assets** and *translates* them into Godot native equivalents.
+For example, `.unity` and `.prefab` become `.tscn` and `.prefab.tscn`.

+FBX Files are currently ported to glTF but this may be made more flexible in the future.

+Raw mesh, anim, material assets and more are converted directly to godot `.tres/.res` equivalents.

+Due to being a translator, Unidot may safely be removed from the project when completed. (other than `runtime/anim_tree.gd`)

 ## Made for Godot Engine 4

+We rely on automatic FBX to glTF translation during `.unitypackage` import using FBX2glTF. [please download the FBX2glTF exe](https://github.com/godotengine/FBX2glTF/releases) and configure FBX Import in Godot Editor Settings before using Unidot.

-Please use the any stable Godot 4.0, 4.1, or later ( `master` branch of https://github.com/godotengine/godot ) with FBX2glTF configured in Editor Settings to run this addon.
+Please use a version of Godot 4.0 or later with FBX2glTF configured in Editor Settings to run this addon.

 ## Features

+- `.unitypackage` importer and translation shim.
 - Translates Unity filetypes (such as .unity or .mat) to Godot native scene or resource types.
+- Animation and animation tree porting, including humanoid .anim format.
+- Support for humanoid armatures, including from prefabs, unpacked prefabs and model import.
+- Translates prefabs and inherited prefabs to native Godot scenes and inherited scenes.
 - Supports both binary and text YAML encoding
 - Implementation of an asset database for unity assets by GUID
-- `.unitypackage` importer and translation shim.
-- preliminary animation and animation tree porting.
-- We rely on automatic FBX to glTF translation during `.unitypackage` import using FBX2glTF. [please download the FBX2glTF exe](https://github.com/godotengine/FBX2glTF/releases) and configure FBX Import in Godot Editor Settings before using Unidot.

 Note that scripts and shaders will need to be ported by hand.
 However, it will be possible to map from the unity scripts/shaders to Godot equivalents after porting.

-Many import settings in Unity are not implemented in Godot Engine, such as recomputing tangents or specific texture compression settings.

 Canvas / UI is not implemented.

+## Supported asset types:

+* Mesh/MeshFilter/MeshRenderer/SkinnedMeshRenderer
+* Material (standard shader only)
+* Avatar
+* AnimationClip
+* AnimatorController (relies on small runtime helper script `unidot_importer/runtime/anim_tree.gd`)
+* AnimatorState/AnimatorStateMachine/AnimatorTransitionBase/BlendTree
+* PrefabInstance (prefabs)
+* GameObject/Transform/Collider/SkinnedMeshRenderer/MeshFilter/Animator/Light/Camera etc. (scenes)
+* Texture2D/CubeMap/Texture2DArray etc.
+* AssetImporter
+* AudioClip/AudioSource
+* Collider/Rigidbody
+* Terrain (limited support for detail meshes as MultiMeshInstance)
+* LightingSettings/PostProcessLayer

 ## Unsupported

-- Shader porting: a system will be added to create mappings of equivalent Godot Engine shaders, but porting must be done by hand.
+* Shader: a system may someday be added to create mappings of equivalent Godot Engine shaders, but porting must be done by hand.
-- C# Script porting
+* MonoBehaviour (C# Script porting)
+* AvatarMask (waiting for better Godot engine support)
+* Anything not listed above

 ## Installation notes: